freetronics/ArduPhone-Software/firmware_v1/README.md

  * Power on of GSM module and status bar reporting of each step
  * Activity animation showing main loop is running (top right of status bar)
- * USB Serial UART debug and time slice stats
+ * USB Serial UART debug and time slice stats (38400 in serial monitor)
  * Initial (incomplete) GSM enquiry and multi-tasking receive handling
  * GSM module status; from powering on to idle
  * Signal strength enquiry and graphing in status bar